RESEARCH PATHWAYS TO TREATMENTS FOR CMT4J

 ____________________________________________________________________________________________________________________

-CureCMT4J is working with The Jackson Laboratory, in their Rare and Orphan Disease Center, to identify a potential biomarker for CMT4J.
-This could help to show disease progression and response to treatments.
-Biomarkers are crucial for clinical trials.
+CureCMT4J is working with The Jackson Laboratory, in their Rare and Orphan Disease Center–as well as with other entities and researchers–to identify potential biomarkers for CMT4J.
+Biomarkers are crucial in clinical trials in order to show that a drug is working.

 Researchers at The Jackson Laboratory